KOTORCommunityPatches/K1_Community_Patch/README.md

 * The party would bump into each other and get confused during the cutscene after giving the sacred tome to The One [ISSUE #170](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/170)
 * The player could repeatedly ask HK about restoring memories post-Leviathan, despite being told there were no more to restore [ISSUE #175](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/175)
 * The player would suffer stage fright right before racing for the Hidden Beks [ISSUE #12](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/12)
+* The post-Ruins conversation with the Jedi Council on Dantooine had various facing and aesthetic issues [ISSUE #104](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/104)
 * The Sandpeople Storyteller had an incorrect soundset (reported by ebmar) [ISSUE #69](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/69)
 * The screen blurring VFX for Force/Knight/Master Speed was really obnoxious at modern resolutions [ISSUE #99](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/99)
 * The selection icon for the Garage Head's desk in the Vulkar base was positioned too low [ISSUE #60](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/60)